-- Check that presented measurement data is generated by legally relevant software. - Check that the presentation of measurement data can only be performed by legally relevant software. - If the source of the presented measurement data is not implicitly identifiable or verifiable, check that the source of these data is identified and indicated by the legally relevant software.
+- Check that presented measurement data is generated by legally relevant software and that all measures taken are appropriate to guarantee the presentation of measurement results by legally relevant software. - Check that the presentation of measurement data can only be performed by legally relevant software. - If the source of the presented measurement data is not implicitly identifiable or verifiable, check that the source of these data is identified and indicated by the legally relevant software.